Compare any two graphics cards:

 Pixel Rate

-The Geforce GTX 760 will be quite a bit (about 23%) better at FSAA than the Radeon HD 7950, and also will be able to handle higher screen resolutions better. (explain)
+The Geforce GTX 760 should be quite a bit (approximately 23%) more effective at AA than the Radeon HD 7950, and able to handle higher resolutions without slowing down too much. (explain)

 Geforce GTX 760 31360 Mpixels/sec